 Santa Cruz County nudity laws prohibit nudity on beaches in the "urban" part of the county.
 By their definition, that means the section of beach bounded on the northwest by the city of Santa Cruz's southeasterly border of the city and bounded on the south by the Pajaro River.
 Everywhere else, you don't have to worry about being cited - as long as you stay out of the state parks, which have their own public nudity rules.

-Red White and Blue Beach, a long-time favorite of Santa Cruz area nudists, closed in May 2007, and there are no plans to re-open it.
-See our page about it, where people still enjoy reminiscing about their experiences.
+- Red, White, and Blue Beach, a long-time favorite of Santa Cruz area nudists, closed in May 2007, and there are no plans to re-open it.

 Some local nudists and surfers love a beach that's locally called Privates Beach.
 That's because the access is private.
 You can get an entrance key, but it comes with a high price tag which keeps us from recommending it.
 The address for access is 4524 Opal Cliff Drive.
 Keys are available at the Freeline Design Surf Shop nearby at 801 41st Ave.